vercel/next.js/docs/migrating/from-gatsby.md

 ## Creating Routes

-Both Gatsby and Next support a `pages` folder, which uses [file-system based routing](/docs/routing/introduction).
-Gatsby's directory is `src/pages`, which is also [supported by Next.js](/docs/advanced-features/src-directory).
+Both Gatsby and Next support a `pages` directory, which uses [file-system based routing](/docs/routing/introduction.md).
+Gatsby's directory is `src/pages`, which is also [supported by Next.js](/docs/advanced-features/src-directory.md).

 Gatsby creates dynamic routes using the `createPages` API inside of `gatsby-node.js`.
-With Next, we can use [Dynamic Routes](/docs/routing/dynamic-routes) inside of `pages` to achieve the same effect.
-Rather than having a `template` folder, you can use the React component inside your dynamic route file.
+With Next, we can use [Dynamic Routes](/docs/routing/dynamic-routes.md) inside of `pages` to achieve the same effect.
+Rather than having a `template` directory, you can use the React component inside your dynamic route file.
 For example:

 - **Gatsby:** `createPages` API inside `gatsby-node.js` for each blog post, then have a template file at `src/templates/blog-post.js`.
 - **Next:** Create `pages/blog/[slug].js` which contains the blog post template.
 The value of `slug` is accessible through a [query parameter](/docs/routing/dynamic-routes).
 For example, the route `/blog/first-post` would forward the query object `{ 'slug': 'first-post' }` to `pages/blog/[slug].js`.